-Michael G. Gunzenhauser is Associate Professor and Associate Chair for the Department of Educational Foundations, Organizations, and Policy.
+Michael G. Gunzenhauser is Associate Professor and Department Chair for the Department of Educational Foundations, Organizations, and Policy.
 For the 2021-2022 school year, he is Dean's Faculty Scholar in Equitable Academic Program Strategies and Innovation.
 He is a philosopher of education and qualitative research methodologist and is currently working on several research topics, including race-conscious ethics, educator professionalism, and responsive caring.
 His 2012 book, The Active/Ethical Professional: A Framework for Responsible Educators, was published by Bloomsbury/Continuum.

 Before coming to Pitt in 2004, Dr. Gunzenhauser was an assistant professor at Oklahoma State University.
 He earned his PhD degree in Social Foundations under the direction of Drs.
 Lynda Stone and George Noblit at the University of North Carolina at Chapel Hill; his master’s degree in Higher Education and Student Affairs Administration under the direction of Drs.
 Robert Nash and Kathleen Manning at the University of Vermont; and his bachelor’s degree in Mathematics, also at UNC-Chapel Hill.